The Fog: Post-production

 After viewing a rough cut of the film, Carpenter was dissatisfied with the results.
-Recalling the experience, Carpenter commented "It was terrible.
+Recalling the experience, Carpenter commented: "It was terrible.
 I had a movie that didn't work, and I knew it in my heart".

 Carpenter subsequently added the prologue with Mr. Machen (John Houseman) telling ghost stories to fascinated children by a campfire (Houseman played a similar role in the opening of the 1981 film Ghost Story), which was filmed on a soundstage.
-Carpenter added several other new scenes and re-shot others in order to make the film more comprehensible, more frightening, and gorier.
+Carpenter added several other new scenes and re-shot others in order to make the film more comprehensible, more frightening and gorier.
 Among the additions were the sequence in which Curtis's character is approached by a walking-dead corpse in the morgue, as well as the finale in which Barbeau's character ascends to the roof of the lighthouse to escape the mariner ghosts.

-Carpenter and Debra Hill said the necessity of a re-shoot became especially clear to them after they realized that The Fog would have to compete with horror films that had high gore content.
+Carpenter and Debra Hill said the necessity of a re-shoot became especially clear to them after they realized that The Fog would have to compete with horror films that had higher gore content.
 Approximately one-third of the finished film is the additional footage completed during reshoots.
 The reshoots increased the film's budget from $900,000 to $1.1 million.